wagtail/wagtail/docs/reference/management_commands.md

 ./manage.py show_references_index
 ```

 Displays a summary of the contents of the references index.
-This shows the number of objects indexed against each model type, and can be useful to identify which models are being indexed without rebuilding the index itself.
+This shows the number of objects indexed against each model type and can be useful to identify which models are being indexed without rebuilding the index itself.

 (wagtail_update_image_renditions)=